Mildred T. Stahlman: Career

 Stahlman worked as an intern at the Lakeside Hospital in Cleveland, Ohio, from 1946 to 1947 and as a pediatric intern at Boston Children's Hospital from 1947 to 1948.
 She then served as Assistant Resident at the Pediatric Service of the Vanderbilt University Medical Center from 1948 to 1948, and later as a cardiac resident at La Rabida Sanitarium and Exchange Fellow at Royal Caroline Institute in Stockholm, Sweden.

 She spent the rest of her career at the Vanderbilt University School of Medicine.

 Stahlman started the first newborn intensive care unit in the world, in order to use respiratory therapy for infants with damaged lungs.
 In addition, she researched methods to prevent and treat disease, developed overseas fellowship exchange programs, and initiated the Angel Transport mobile intensive-care unit for newborns.
 She was an author on more than 100 peer-reviewed articles on neonatal care, focusing on the care of premature infants.
 Her publications include several papers on ethical and moral issues concerning extreme low birth rate infants.

 She received the Neonatal-Perinatal Medicine certification from the American Board of Pediatrics and the Pediatrics certification from the American Board of Pediatrics.
-She received Additionally, she received the American Pediatric Society's highest honor, the John Howland Award in 1996.
+Additionally, she received the American Pediatric Society's highest honor, the John Howland Award in 1996.
 Stahlman celebrated her 90th birthday in 2012, and turned 100 on July 31, 2022.